ktravers/ktravers.github.io/_posts/2015-06-08-polymorphic-associations.md

 end
 ```

-Thanks to polymorphic `belongs_to: :voteable` declaration, we now have access to all kinds of fun methods on our models.
+Thanks to our polymorphic `belongs_to: :voteable` declaration, we now have access to all kinds of fun methods on our models.
 We can call `@actor.votes`, `@movie.votes` and `@director.votes`, as expected.
 To retrieve a Vote object's parent, we can call `@vote.voteable`, which returns its corresponding `Actor`, `Movie`, or `Director`.
 Throw a User class in there - plus some simple routes, controllers, and views - and we have the makings of a pretty functional Oscar ballot app - - - but that's the topic for another (future) post.
 In the meantime, bravo.
 You've built an award-worthy polymorphic association.

 ![Meryl Streep Loves It]({{ site.baseurl }}/assets/meryl.gif "Meryl Streep Loves It")